Dr Leonora Risse is an economist who specialises in gender equality.

 PhD in Economics, University of Queensland (2008)

-Bachelor of Economics (Honours Class I), University of Queensland (2002) (Recipient of University Medal)
+Bachelor of Economics (Hons I), University of Queensland (2002) (Recipient of University Medal)

 Bachelor of Arts (Majors in English and Journalism), University of Queensland (2001)